-Rebecca and children, Isabella (15) and Elijah (7), currently live in Kennesaw.
-Her oldest, Michael lives with his father in Marietta.
+Rebecca and children, Isabella and Elijah, currently live in Kennesaw.

 Additionally, Rebecca is uniquely involved with her local community.
 She is a member of the Cobb Chamber of Commerce, Marietta Kiwanis and has served on the Region One Board of the Department of Behavioral Health and Developmental Disabilities.